vineethreddyv-vt/CS5824_Final_Project/README.md

 ## ModelDesignAndTrain.ipynb
 - This notebook is where we built the custom CNN model, trained and saved the model

-Need to replace path for dataset to run this notebook
+Need to replace path for dataset and path to save model to run this notebook

 ## TransferTrainAndSaveModels.ipynb
 - This notebook is for transfer learning
 - This loads a pre-trained VGG model and then makes some modifications to the model
 - Trains the model with dataset

-Need to replace path dor dataset to run this notebook
+Need to replace path for dataset and path to save model to run this notebook

 ## Link to Dataset and Saved Models
 - CustomeCNNModel.h5 is the trained saved model that we built